 The other options, Full, Quarter, Third, Half will set and respect certain widths.

 See the figure below to see how the content blocks in each section (row) can be configure to create custom layouts.

-Depending on the content block, a select box might be available that allows additional styles to be applied to the content block.
+Depending on the section or the content block, a select box might be available that allows additional styles to be applied to the content block.
 Though multiple classes can be selected, they might conflict with each other or only one might apply.

-For each content block, a unique id can be created.
+For each section and content block, a unique id can be created.
 Most commonly, these are used to create an anchor link to a particular area of a page.